Funny Country Song Titles

 One of the things I've always loved about country music is its sense of humor.

 With all the death, doom, gloom, and destruction going on it's great to be able to smile again, and or have a hearty laugh while listening to a song.
-Parody songs have existed for a hot minute dating back to Mozart, but this blog post is not about parody songs.
+A funny country song can give you a chuckle!
+Sometimes they are called parody tunes, and those have existed for a hot minute dating back to Mozart, but this blog post is not about parody songs.

 I actually was thinking about Miss Loretta today, and started laughing out loud when I remembered "You're The Reason Our Kids Are Ugly"..
 Has that ever happened to you?
 Out of the blue, you'll just remember a song, and it brings a smile to your face?
 That was certainly the case this time around.

 The song was first recorded by the songwriters in 1977.
 L. E. White & Lola Jean Dillion.Lola Jean wrote a handful of songs that were recorded by Loretta, and Reba.
 L.E.
 White started his career as a Fiddler for Bill Monroe in the 1950's.
 He ultimately worked w/ Conway for several years where he established, and managed Conway's publishing company.
 One of White's songs "After The Fire Is Gone" won a Grammy for Conway, and Loretta.
 But here's the song that inspired this blog post today.

 You're the Reason Why Our Kids Are Ugly precipitated a spiral down the rabbit hole as I then started thinking about all the songs I knew that have funny titles.
 And of course "Drop Kick Me Jesus" just had to make an appearance here.
 The song can easily be dismissed as a novelty tune for those with less fine tuned ears.
 But, in actuality, the song deals with some serious issues in a very simple way.
 I would say, that is one of the true hallmarks of a well crafted country song.

 Dropkick me, Jesus, through the goalposts of life

 End over end, neither left, nor the right